The Dutch Tulip Bubble of 1637: A Tale of Madness and Ruin

 Radical Synergies: Hybrid Strategies for the Future

-Another innovative approach is the “Behavioral Hedge,” which uses options strategies to hedge against cognitive biases.
-For instance, during periods of market euphoria, purchasing put options can protect against sudden downturns driven by herd behavior.
+Another innovative approach is the “behavioural Hedge,” which uses options strategies to counter cognitive biases.
+For instance, during periods of market euphoria, purchasing put options can protect against sudden downturns driven by herd behaviour.
 This strategy leverages the insights of behavioural finance to create asymmetric risk-reward profiles, enhancing portfolio resilience.

 Data-Driven Scenarios: Applying Historical Lessons